tstatler/doctools/guides/node/releasenotes/README.md

           App name: foobarApp
           ...

-* ACS CLI error and warning messages have been improved for readability and general usefulness.
+* CLI error and warning messages have been improved for readability and general usefulness.
 * [`acs whoami`](http://localhost:8888/cloud/latest/#!/guide/node_cli_whoami) no longer returns
 `undefined` for ACS username.